 Role & Purpose

-The Board will have an independent Chair and Vice Chair selected from outside the fire and rescue service.
-Their roles will be to lead the Board in ensuring that professional standards created and used by fire and rescue services support professionalism of the sector and the highest quality delivery of services to the public.
+The Board has a Chair and Vice Chair, both independent from Government and the fire and rescue services.
+Their roles are to lead the Board in ensuring that the Fire Standards support the professionalism of the sector and the highest quality delivery of services to the public.

-Other Board members will represent key stakeholder organisations.
-Their role on the Board is to represent the interests of their organisation in discussions, but to take decisions collectively in the interests of fire and rescue services as a whole.
+Other Board members represent key stakeholder organisations.
+Their role on the Board is to represent the interests of their organisation in discussions, but to take decisions collectively in the interests of the public and the fire and rescue services as a whole.

-The Board will have the following members:
+The Board has the following members: